gamemanual0/gm0/source/docs/software/vision.rst

 Computer Vision
 ===============

 Computer vision is the process of using computers to understand digital images, such as photographs and videos.
-Computer vision offers object detection that is commonly needed in FTC.
+Computer vision offers object detection which is commonly needed in FTC.

-Currently, there are 3 commonly used forms of computer vision: Tensorflow(lite), Vuforia, and EasyOpenCv.
+Currently, there are 3 commonly used forms of computer vision: TensorFlow Lite, Vuforia, and EasyOpenCV.

 Officially Supported Solutions
 ------------------------------

-Tensorflow
+TensorFlow
 ^^^^^^^^^^

-Tensorflow is Google’s machine learning technology, which can be trained to detect objects.
-The FTC SDK uses TensorFlow lite, which is a lightweight version of Google’s TensorFlow designed to run on mobile devices.
+TensorFlow is Google’s machine learning technology, which can be trained to detect objects.
+The FTC SDK uses TensorFlow Lite, which is a lightweight version of Google’s TensorFlow designed to run on mobile devices.
 Along with Android Studio and OnBot support, TensorFlow has block support which makes it a good choice for most teams.

 Sample Op Modes for TensorFlow being used for mineral detection (Rover Ruckus) can be found `here <https://github.com/ftctechnh/ftc_app/wiki/Blocks-Sample-TensorFlow-Object-Detection-Op-Mode>`__ (Blocks), and a Java example can be found `here <https://github.com/ftctechnh/ftc_app/wiki/Java-Sample-TensorFlow-Object-Detection-Op-Mode>`_.